object-Object/HexBug/terms.md

 ## SECTION 18 - CONTACT INFORMATION

-Questions about the Terms of Service should be sent to us at `object@objectobject.ca`, or on Discord at `leftsquarebracket`.
+Questions about the Terms of Service should be sent to us at object@objectobject.ca, or on Discord at `leftsquarebracket`.